Sinéad O'Connor on Saturday Night Live: Madonna

-The American singer Madonna, who was raised Catholic, appeared on SNL later that season.
+The American singer Madonna, who like Robbins and Pesci, was raised Catholic, appeared on SNL later that season.
 After performing her single "Bad Girl", she held up a picture of the sex offender Joey Buttafuoco, said "fight the real enemy", and tore it up.
-Madonna criticised O'Connor in The Irish Times, saying that dialogue was better than performance art to express any problems she had with the Church.
+Madonna criticized O'Connor in The Irish Times, saying that dialogue was better than performance art to express any problems she had with the Church.

 In an interview with Bob Guccione Jr. a year earlier, O'Connor had mentioned that despite Madonna being admired as a campaigner for women's rights, she had "slagged [me] off", saying "I look like I had a run-in with a lawn mower and that I was about as sexy as a venetian blind".
 In a 1993 editorial, Guccione called Madonna's newly refound faith "convenient" and ascribed her criticism of O'Connor to opportunism, as she sought to stay in the news while promoting her album Erotica and her book Sex, both of which he panned.
 The New York Times journalist Jon Pareles wrote that Madonna's response "may have been professional jealousy" after O'Connor "stole the spotlight" from her.